Nyota Parker

-Her lyrical bombs at Le Phoque Off music festival led to her, dominating the stage alongside Ayra Starr, Nas, Thundercat ,and many more at The 45th Edition of Montreal International Jazz Festival on July 2nd 2025.
+Her performance at Le Phoque Off music festival led to her sharing the stage with acts such as Ayra Starr, Nas, Thundercat, and many more at The 45th Edition of Montreal International Jazz Festival on July 2nd 2025.

-Early Life
+Early life

-Parker was born on March 28, 2000, in Dublin.She graduated from the International School of Cape Town.
-She started recording at 16, writing her songs & rapping came much earlier, around 13.
+Parker was born on March 28, 2000, in Dublin.
+She graduated from the International School of Cape Town.
+She started writing and recording her music when she was 16 years old after she had learnt how to sing and rap, around the age of 13 years old.

-She moved to South Africa when she was 5, moved to New York City when she was 19 and now is based in Montreal at 25.
+She moved around.
+From South Africa, at the age of five years old, to New York City at the age of 19 and then to Montreal at the age of 25.

 She was raised by a single mother (Ilunga Ange Bukasa).
-Her first ever performance in 2016, was a “Summer In July” showcase in Cape Town, opening for A-Reece & Nasty C. Then from that point onwards, she continued to perform and make music alongside Jay Loopz, her mixing/mastering engineer since her first song ever.
+She first performanced at "Summer In July" in 2016 as an opener for A-Reece and Nasty C. Her producer and long time friend Jay Loopz has been there during her musical journey as well as mastering and mixing her music.

 Career

-In 2020 she caught the attention of Sway Calloway on his Instagram live.

-In 2022 Glamour Magazine talks about Nyota Parker as “A smooth South African rapper, vocalist and songwriter who always captures the hearts and ears of her listeners with her mature voice and music, tackling emotional issues and healing”.
-As an ambassador to Converse’s Create Now.
-Create Next campaign, Nyota Parker also delivered a standout All Star performance at Williamsburg Hall of Music, a venue known for hosting the likes of Steve Lacy.
+In 2022 Glamour Magazine talks about Nyota Parker as "A smooth South African rapper, vocalist and songwriter who always captures the hearts and ears of her listeners with her mature voice and music, tackling emotional issues and healing".
+In 2022 Nyota features in a Converse campaign to promote creatives.
+Fans received her well at the Williamsburg Hall of Music during her performance in 2025 (July).
+Williamsburg Hall of Music is well known for hosting big names like Steve Lacy, The Linda Lindas and many more.